elcapitansammy/immunofluorescence-image-analysis/README.md

 speckles_count.py:
 - function to create masks (cells) based on the Blue color (DAPI) of a immunofluorescent image.
 - function to create graphs to analyze the intensity of the green color in each cell.

+Note: this code has been developed in collaboration with github copilot